 In a study conducted on 3000 accountants worldwide by Sage People in 2018, 67 per cent of the participants stated that they "have their heads in the cloud"; and more than half of them have already adopted cloud-based solutions.
 As cloud computing is becoming more mainstream, early adopters are now reaping its benefits.
 It is time for your accounting function to be transformed digitally with cloud accounting software.

 What is cloud accounting software and how can it benefit organisations?

 Cloud accounting software is an application that runs on remote servers, allowing users to access accounting functionalities via any common web browser.

 There are two typical cloud accounting formats:

 - Hosted applications: With this option, businesses run their own accounting software on remote servers.
 Users are given access to the solution via a web browser.

 - Software as a Service (SaaS): Businesses handle their accounting function using the vendor's software and database via the Internet.
-Online banking, social media platforms, or Google email accounts are some of the most popular examples for the SaaS business model.
+Online banking, social media platforms, and Google email accounts are some of the most popular examples for the SaaS business model.